Fiserv/point-design-system/docs/design-files/radio.md

 Radio buttons are used to present mutually exclusive options.

-1. Group label: Describes the group of options or provides guidance for making a selection.
+1. <b>Group label:</b> Describes the group of options or provides guidance for making a selection.
-2. Radio button: An option indicating the appropriate state.
+2. <b>Radio button:</b> An option indicating the appropriate state.
 By default, an option is selected.
-3. Label: Describes the information you want to select or unselect.
+3. <b>Label:</b> Describes the information you want to select or unselect.
-4. Error message: Displays the error.
+4. <b>Error message:</b> Displays the error.

 ___